 Step 1) Complete the Graduate School’s application form and pay the application fee.
 The application fee is $50.
-Checks should be sent to the graduate school at the address given in step number 2 below, NOT to the Psychology or Education departments.
+Checks should be sent to the School of Graduate Studies and Research at the address given in step number 2 below and NOT to the Psychology department.

-- Office of Graduate Studies and Research
+School of Graduate Studies and Research

-- Central Washington University
+Central Washington University

-- 400 East University Way
+400 East University Way

 Ellensburg, WA 98926-7510

 Financial Aid: For Federal Financial Aid information (e.g., student loans), contact Central Washington University's Financial Aid office at 509-963-1611.